Biden’s announcement moves teachers up in the vaccine line. Will it make a difference?

 In a directive sent to states on Tuesday, the Department of Health and Human Services said prioritizing educators was now a requirement for participation in the federal vaccine program.
 In the notice, HHS says educators are “critical to the continued functioning of society” and yet “it has come to our attention that some states have not considered teachers, school staff, and child care workers to be currently eligible to receive COVID-19 vaccine.”

-By Wednesday, several states — including Pennsylvania, New Jersey and Washington — moved to prioritize teachers, allowing educators in those states to start making appointments as soon as next week.
+By Wednesday, several states — including Pennsylvania, New Jersey, Massachusetts and Washington — moved to prioritize teachers, allowing educators in those states to start making appointments as soon as next week.

 It was still unclear, though, how much of an effect on school reopening plans it would have.
 Many of the states that have not prioritized teachers for vaccination reopened schools before shots were available for anyone.